FAQs | Published on 6th August 2025

 Can I Mix and Match Different Stone Types or Finishes?

-Yes — blending different stone types or finishes is a great way to add character and individuality to your steps.
-Many homeowners like to contrast dark granite or limestone treads with lighter paving, or pair smooth, polished finishes with textured edges for added grip.
-Using a mix of sandstone, limestone, or granite can highlight changes in level, create a focal point at entrances, or give a contemporary edge to a classic layout.
+Blending different stone types or finishes is an effective way to introduce personality and depth to your design.
+Many homeowners choose the striking contrast of dark granite or limestone treads paired with pale paving, while others combine smooth, honed surfaces with subtly textured edges to add both grip and visual balance.
+Mixing materials such as sandstone, limestone, and granite can help define steps, highlight transitions, or bring a contemporary edge to a classic layout.

 Popular Combinations